Success Is In The Details! This Microgreen 101 answers the most frequently asked questions about How to Grow Microgreens.

 - Water only when the soil is dry, not daily.

 - Larger seeds, such as peas and buckwheat will do better in a very humid environment than small seeds such as broccoli and alfalfa.

 The reason we use a cover tray instead of covering with soil is that we are harvesting our microgreens very close to the seed.
-This prevents soil being ‘harvested’ along with the microgreens.
+This prevents soil from being 'harvested' along with the microgreens.

 The microgreens must not be watered again until after the covers are taken off (2-4 days, depending on variety).

 The black tray is put directly over the seeds and a weight is put inside the black tray.
-The weight can be a can of food such as green beans, or a fist-sized rock, a jar with water in it, or anything that is clean and weighs about the same as 8 ounces of water.
+The weight can be a can of food such as green beans, a fist-sized rock, a jar with water in it, or anything that is clean and weighs about the same as 8 ounces of water.

-The purpose of the weight is to press the seeds down into the soil, allow the roots to immediately burrow into the soil, and to make the seeds struggle to grow upwards, as if they were under the soil.
+The purpose of the weight is to press the seeds down into the soil, allow the roots to immediately burrow into the soil, and make the seeds struggle to grow upwards as if they were under the soil.
 It will also encourage all the seeds to germinate at the same time, making a nice, even crop.